tamphi/CE622-ParallelProgram/README.md

-# CE622-ParallelProgram
+# Multi Threading Program
-Code Repo for Parallel Programming Projects using CUDA and OpenMP
+Program to solve basic matrix operations with multi-threading, using OpenMP and CUDA